IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 **Specific headers for SSE-C**

 The following headers are available for objects being copied into buckets that have Server-side Encryption with Customer-Provided Keys (SSE-C).
-Any `PUT` request using SSE-C headers must be sent by using SSL.
-Note that `ETag` values in response headers are *not* the MD5 hash of the object, but a randomly generated 32-byte hexadecimal string.
+Any `PUT` request with SSE-C headers must be sent by using SSL.
+The `ETag` values in response headers are *not* the MD5 hash of the object, but a randomly generated 32-byte hexadecimal string.

 The specific SSE-C headers used to initially upload objects are required if the copy operation encrypts the copy of the data at the target destination.
-If the original source object was encrypted using SSE-C, the specific headers used for copying objects need to be present to decrypt the object source.
+If the original source object was encrypted by using SSE-C, the specific headers used for copying objects need to be present to decrypt the object source.
 Copies of objects do not need to be encrypted with the same key.

 Header | Type | Description
 --- | ---- | ------------